- Updated at

 In May, #proxynotfound popped up, so we integrated detection for it into our Network Vulnerability Scanner to make detection and reporting faster.

 Now bad actors are racing to exploit ProxyShell, an attack chain that exploits three CVEs to get Remote Code Execution on the target host:

-As it often happens with these vulnerabilities and the attack chains that increase their negative impact, a flurry followed.
-Pentesters and defenders are rushing to detect, report, and patch vulnerable targets while cybercriminals focus on installing webshells and gaining persistence.
+As often happens with these vulnerabilities and the attack chains that increase their negative impact, a flurry followed.
+Pentesters and defenders are rushing to detect, report, and patch vulnerable targets while cybercriminals focus on installing web shells and gaining persistence.

 Detect the ProxyShell attack chain with Pentest-Tools.com

-If your scans with our Network Vulnerability Scanner reveal vulnerable targets, you get a ready-to-go report that’s pre-filled with risk description and recommendations.
+If your scans with our Network Vulnerability Scanner reveal vulnerable targets, you get a ready-to-go report that’s pre-filled with risk descriptions and recommendations.